 Fisker has yet to confirmed the exact capacities of the two battery packs the Ocean will be offered with, but Electrifying.com expects the entry-level pack to be around 70kWh in size with the larger battery to be around 100kWh.

 To reduce costs, Fisker will equip the front-wheel drive model with a pack that uses lithium-ion phosphate (LFP) cell chemistry supplied by CATL.
 According to Fisker, the entry level model will have a range of around 275 miles.
 LFP batteries are cheaper to produce and contain no cobalt, but have less energy density.
 That means the range of LFP batteries is usually less than a traditional Nickel Manganese Cobalt (NMC) battery packs.
 Tesla has been using LFP batteries in its lower-spec Model 3 variants for more than a year, so the technology is tried and tested.

 Buyers wanting more range will be able to opt for a larger NMC pack.
-This will deliver power to the road via dual motors and all-wheel drive, and Fisker simulations believe that European spec cars should be able to hit an impressive 391 miles on a single charge.
+This will deliver power to the road via dual motors and all-wheel drive, and Fisker says the European spec cars will have an official combined range of up to 440 miles on a single charge.
 That's impressive, making it second only to the slippery saloon-shaped Mercedes EQS in the UK currently.